Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 Conclusion: You’re Allowed to Do the Holidays Your Way

 The holidays can hold joy, pressure, nostalgia, and stress at the same time.
-Feeling overwhelmed does not mean you are ungrateful or broken.
-It means you are human.
-Your pace is valid, your boundaries are valid and our emotional well-being is most important.
+Feeling overwhelmed doesn’t mean you’re ungrateful; it means you’re human.

 You are allowed to: